brianchaan/dotfiles/README.md

 1. LastPass
     - Log in to account
     - Allow in system preferences
-1. Dropbox
-    - Log in
-    - Download to ~/Dropbox
 1. Chrome
     - Configure as default browser
     - Log in
     - Enable sync
     - Sign in to LastPass extension
+1. Google Drive
+    - Log in
 1. VSCode
     - Ctrl+Shift+P > Settings Sync: Turn on
+1. Adobe Creative Cloud
+    - Log in
+    - Download applications
+1. Better Touch Tool
+    - Load license file from Drive/Credentials
 1. Login to other Applications:
     - Slack
     - Postman
     - Notion
-    - Adobe Creative Cloud

 ---